NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 willingness to accept and inspect DS records that accompany DNSKEYs for use of the DRY-RUN DS Type Digest Algorithm.
 The case of CDS/CDNSKEY is discussed below.

-## Feedback from IETF 114

-**Note to the RFC Editor**: please remove this entire section before publication.

-This is addressed feedback as a result of IETF 114.
-We keep it here for future reference while the document is advancing.

-### dry-run DS records could linger in the parent

-- Feedback from Lars-Johan Liman.

-- Peter Thomassen:
-  - Registry or parent authority need to have a local policy to remove or not dry-run records after a while.

-- We also think that no action is necessary for this document.

 ## Parent zone records {#parent-zone-records}